Kurt Box, CFP®Next >

 Kurt grew up in Bandera, Texas, where his high school graduating class had 100 kids.
 He was brought up to respect all people, no matter their upbringing or their job.
 Kurt graduated summa cum laude from Texas A&M, then earned his masters in finance.
 He started on the path to being an investment banker, but decided he wanted to devote himself to individuals and families.
 Then he met Paul Palmer at a professional function and soon the two became partners.
 In 2012, the two merged their practice with Cole Campbell’s to create The Advocates.

 Kurt’s family life revolves around his wife Suzanne and five kids.
-Kurt lives in Katy with Suzanne, four sons — Braden, Berihu, Truitt and Blake — and one daughter — Reese.
-Together, they enjoy volunteering, traveling, football, soccer, reading, going on mission trips and participating in just about anything Aggie-oriented.
+Kurt lives in Fulshear with Suzanne, four sons — Braden, Berihu, Truitt and Blake — and one daughter — Reese.
+Together, they enjoy volunteering, traveling, skiing, football, soccer, reading, going on mission trips and participating in just about anything Aggie-oriented.